 |

-Come meet our naturalist on a leisurely stroll along the Wilkins Greenway Trail!
-We'll follow the Old Birdberry Trail out from the Visitor Center & through the bird sanctuary, then follow the Wilkins branch out to Lee St and back, ~2.5m.
+Come meet our naturalist on a leisurely, 2-3 mile stroll through our bird sanctuary around the Wilkins Greenway Trail.
+We'll head out from the Visitor Center to find a forest habitat teeming with songbirds, and we may even spot a beaver!
 This event is stroller & pet-friendly.
 Every Sunday 9 AM & 11 AM.
 Starts & ends at the Visitor Center. $3 plus $5 parking.
 770-867-3489.

 View Event Details